 In many European schools sufficient ventilation is a challenge.
 Today, many schools in Europe are naturally ventilated (e.g. using windows).
 Natural ventilation significantly depends on the temperature difference between the indoor and the ambient air and the current wind situation.
 As a result, a sufficient natural ventilation cannot be guaranteed at all times.
 Mechanical ventilation systems can ensure a continuous air exchange throughout the year.

-Below some practical instructions are given to optimize ventilation in the short-term:
+Below some practical instructions are given to optimise ventilation in the short-term:

 - Secure ventilation of spaces with outdoor air.
-Check whether the ventilation systems in classrooms, either natural or mechanical, are functioning well: - ✓ Check whether windows and grilles can be opened; - ✓ Clean ventilations grilles so that the air supply is not obstructed; - ✓ Have mechanical ventilation systems checked for their functioning by your maintenance company; - Install a CO2 monitor with traffic light indication (Figure 2) at least in the classrooms in which ventilation depends on opening windows and/or outdoor grilles.
-This visualises the need for extra ventilation by opening windows.
-Make sure that the CO2 monitor is placed at a visible position in the classroom, away from fresh air inlets (e.g. open windows), typically on the internal wall at occupied zone height of about 1.5 m.
-In times of Corona, we suggest to temporarily change the default settings of the traffic light indicator (yellow/orange light up to 800 ppm and red light up to 1000 ppm) in order to promote as much ventilation as possible.
+Check whether the ventilation systems in classrooms, either natural or mechanical, are functioning well: - Check whether windows and grids can be opened. - \circ $\,$ Clean ventilations' grids so that the air supply is not obstructed. - \circ Have mechanical ventilation systems checked for their functioning by your maintenance company. - Install a CO2 monitor with traffic light indication (Figure 2) at least in the classrooms in which ventilation depends on opening windows and/or grids.
+This visualizes the need for extra ventilation by opening windows.
+Make sure that the CO2 monitor is placed at a visible position in the classroom, away from fresh air inlets (e.g. open windows).
+In times of the pandemic, we suggest to temporarily change the default settings of the traffic light indicator (orange light up to 800 ppm and red light up to 1000 ppm) in order to promote as much ventilation as possible.

 Figure 2.
-Examples of $CO_2$ monitors with traffic light indicator showing the indoor air quality.
+Examples of CO_2 monitors with traffic light indicator showing the indoor air quality.

 - Check operating hours of mechanical ventilation systems.
-Switch ventilation to nominal speed at least 2 hours before the school starts and switch off or to lower speed 2 hours after occupancy.
-Keep toilet ventilation in the nominal speed in similar fashion as the main ventilation system. - Switch air handling units with central recirculation to 100% outdoor air. - Adjust the setpoints of CO2 controlled ventilation systems (if present).
+Switch ventilation to nominal speed at least 2 hours before the school starts and switch to lower speed 2 hours after occupancy.
+Keep toilet ventilation 24/7 in operation.
+This also ensures a minimum of ventilation in the entire building during night-time. - Switch air handling units with central recirculation to 100% outdoor air.

+- Adjust the setpoints of CO2 controlled ventilation systems (if present).
 With these systems, the amount of air exchange is automatically reduced with lower occupancy to save energy.
 In order to reduce the risk of transmission of infectious diseases full ventilation is needed, even if only part of the students is present.
-Ask your maintenance company if CO2 controlled ventilation is present in your building.
-Generally, they are also the ones to adjust the setpoints. - Give teachers instructions on how to use the ventilation facilities: - Open windows and ventilations' grilles as much as possible during school hours.
+Ask your maintenance company if there is CO2 controlled ventilation present in your building.
+Generally, they are also the ones to adjust setpoints. - Give teachers instructions on how to use the ventilation facilities: - Open windows and ventilations' grids as much as possible during school hours.
 Opening windows just underneath the ceiling reduces the draught risk.
-In rooms with mechanical air supply and exhaust this is usually not necessary, but extra ventilation is positive and does not disrupt the ventilation system. - Ensure regular airing with windows during breaks (also in mechanically ventilated buildings). - Make sure that ventilation facilities are not obstructed or blocked by curtains or furniture. - $\checkmark$ Keep an eye on any installed $CO_2$ monitors (ask pupils to assist).
-Be aware that more aerosols are released during activities such as singing or sport. - ✓ Use local cooling systems, like fan coils or split units, as you usually do2.
+In rooms with mechanical air supply and exhaust this is usually not necessary, but extra ventilation is positive and does not disrupt the ventilation system. - Ensure regular airing with windows during breaks (also in mechanically ventilated buildings). - \circ $\,$ Make sure that ventilation facilities are not obstructed or blocked by curtains or furniture. - \circ Keep an eye on any installed CO2 monitors (ask pupils to assist).
+Be aware that more aerosols are released during activities such as singing or sport. - Use local cooling systems, like fan coils or split units, as you usually do.
 Though, make sure that there is always supply of fresh outdoor air by mechanical ventilation systems or operable windows.